Multichannel Healthcare Marketing: How to Make It Work for You

 As always, the challenge is to get the right message to the right people, at the right time.
 But the sheer number of options out there have made this more complex.

 This trend will only continue as we grow more comfortable with digital interactions.
-By 2020, we’ll manage a whopping 85 percent of our relationships without talking to a single human!
+In 2021, a whopping 65 percent of people claimed to communicate digitally more than in person, a number predicted only to increase!

 People expect convenience, responsiveness, and, most importantly, choice.
 They want to communicate with businesses however and whenever they wish.